yuran007/museum-landing-page/README.md

-# Creative Bakery landing page
+# Museum landing page

 This is a Museum page.

-In this project I have learned how to transform design into HTML, CSS and JavaScript code.
+In this project, I have learned how to transform design into HTML, CSS, and JavaScript code.

 ## I developed this project using:
 - HTML